 7. The Networker

 Alongside the Community Manager, they work together to define your company’s brand identity and voice.
-While the Community Manager shares the pain points and priorities of your customer base, the Networker uses this information to guide outreach to new prospects.
+While the Community Manager shares your customer base’s pain points and priorities, the Networker uses this information to guide outreach to new prospects.
 They also rely on the Community Manager and IT Geek to maintain an active digital presence.

 Networkers are active in the community and participate in relevant business organizations/social events.
 They and the Leader are the most publicly visible members of the company.